-Black people are now in a very backward social situation, but such backwardness works to bring about their numerical superiority because their low standard of living has shielded them from methods of birth control and family planning.
-Also, their old social traditions place no limit on marriages, leading to their accelerated growth.
-The population of other races has decreased because of birth control, restrictions on marriage, and constant occupation in work, unlike the Blacks, who tend to be less obsessive about work in a climate which is continuously hot.
+Black people are now in a very backward social situation, but such backwardness works to bring about their numerical superiority because their low standard of living has shielded them from knowing methods of birth control and family planning.
+Also, their old social traditions place no limit to marriages, leading to their accelerated growth.
+The population of other races has decreased because of birth control, restrictions on marriage, and constant occupation in work, unlike the Blacks, who tend to be lethargic in a climate which is continuously hot.

-State-controlled and standardized education is, in fact, a forced stultification of the masses.
-All governments which set courses of education in terms of formal curricula and force people to learn those courses coerce their citizens.
+State-controlled and methodized education is in fact a forced stultification of the masses.
+All governments which set courses of education in terms of formal curricula and force people to learn those courses, coerce their citizens.
 All methods of education prevailing in the world should be destroyed through a universal cultural revolution that frees the human mind from curricula of fanaticism which dictate a process of deliberate distortion of man's tastes, conceptual ability and mentality.